Eomm/form-auto-content/README.md

   wowBuffer: Buffer.from('a long string')
 })

-myForm.getPayload() // return a stream in multipart/form-data format
+myForm.payload // Stream in multipart/form-data format
-myForm.getHeaders() // return a JSON with the `content-type` field set
+myForm.headers // JSON with the `content-type` field set to multipart/form-data
 ```